 - Eat healthy.
 Eat seasonally, organically grown produce with a wide variety of colors.
 Skip anything processed, sugar, gluten, grains and/or animal products.
 Doesn’t this sound like you’re giving your body the best chance to heal and thrive?
 I think by this point, everyone should know why this is important – a diet with an abundance of nutrients, anti-inflammatory properties, etc… This is a no-brainer.

 - Eat foods that are easy to digest.
 When you eat ingredients that are easy to digest your body doesn’t have to work hard to get the nutritional benefits from food.
-Think of all the energy your body has to do to breakdown food.
-If you are eating foods like soups, soft lettuces (vs. kale/cruciferous veggies), broths, cooked & soft root veggies and/or raw & ripe fruits, the body doesn’t have to work as much or has hard.
+Think of all the energy your body has to do to breakdown food (up to 65% percent of your body’s energy is used in digestion).
+If you are eating foods like soups, soft lettuces (vs. kale/cruciferous veggies), broths, cooked & soft root veggies and/or raw & ripe fruits, the body doesn’t have to work as much or as hard.
 This easily digestible food allows that energy that would have been used for digestion to go to other parts of the body to heal your wounds and sore muscles.

 - Eliminate animal meats & dairy from your diet.
 This is a big one.
 By limiting or eliminating meat & dairy consumption you’re taking away some of the hardest things to digest.
-For example, red meat sits in your stomach much longer than a mango.
-This will take a lot more energy to breakdown.
+For example, red meat sits in your stomach much longer than watermelon.
+The meat will take a lot more energy and time to breakdown.
 BUT, we want that energy to go to healing the body, not breaking down food!
-Allow that energy to go elsewhere during this healing process.
+Allow that energy to go to your injury during this healing process.
 Plus, meat & dairy are some of the most inflammatory foods, even when they’re organic.
-Toxins sit in the flesh and fat of animals which then going into our bodies!
-You can decide to go back to eating occational animal proteins after you are healed, but during an injury, try taking a break.
+Toxins sit in the flesh and fat of animals which then goes into our bodies!
+You can decide to go back to eating occasional animal proteins after you are healed, but during an injury, try taking a break.
 Notice how you feel as well, you might not even crave it as much once you’ve introduced other nutritious foods into your regimen.

 - Bone broths can be very healing at this time as the nutrients (i,e., collagen) have already been broken down and ready for your body to use.
 Your body doesn’t have to do much work to get the benefits.